earlgreytech/neutron-spec/neutron-x86.md

 ## Initial CPU State

-The expected initial state when VM execution begins is all registers and flag values set to 0, excluding EIP being set to 0x10000, and the following memory areas being loaded:
+The expected initial state when VM execution begins is all registers and flag values set to 0, excluding EIP being set to 0x10000, where execution will begin, and the following memory areas will be loaded:

 * 1st code section
 * stack memory accessible
 * aux memory accessible

+The following behavior will describe the code segment:

+* Base Address = 0
+* Segment Limit = 0xFFFFF
+* Granularity = true (Segment Limit is express in 4096 byte pages)
+* Default operand size = true (32 bit operations by default)
+* Long = false (not 64-bit mode)
+* Present = true (using this segment will not cause an error)
+* Descriptor privilege level = 3 (ring 3 access to this descriptor)
+* Type = true (segment is a code segment descriptor)
+* Conforming = true (code may be accessed from less privileged levels, no-op)
+* Readable = true (code segment is readable)
+* Accessed = N/A no-op

+The following behavior will describe the data and stack segment:

+* Base Address = 0
+* Segment Limit = 0xFFFFF
+* Granularity = true (Segment Limit is express in 4096 byte pages)
+* Big = true
+* Long = false (not 64-bit mode)
+* Present = true (using this segment will not cause an error)
+* Descriptor privilege level = 3 (ring 3 access to this descriptor)
+* Type = true (segment is a code segment descriptor)
+* Expand-Down = true on stacks (stacks grow down; this is a standard behavior in almost all x86 operating systems), false on data
+* Writable = true (data/stack segment is writeable)
+* Accessed = N/A no-op

+Note that segment behavior is not enforced, for instance, writing data using a CS segment override will not result in an error.

 ## Loading Memory Areas

-Each code section and data section which is attempted to be accessed by the VM will result in loading that section from NeutronDB.
-This will incur a memory size cost as well as the cost from loading the state from NeutronDB.
+Each code section and data section which is attempted to be accessed by the VM will result in loading that section from NeutronDB without any smart contract visible error (unless the section does not exist).
+This will incur a memory size gas cost as well as the gas cost for loading the state from NeutronDB.
 There is no explicit operation to load or unload memory and it is instead done implicitly by trying to access that memory

+Note that in the case of one-time executions, no state will be stored in NeutronDB for the contract, nor will any state be loaded (except by external contract calls and external state loads) from NeutronDB.
+Instead, the entire set of code and data memory data will be stored within the transaction data and loaded into the Hypervisor via the ComStack.

 ## Built-in Types